 Sheela Ramesh is a Bay Area-based music director and composer with a background as a classically trained singer and a passion for new music across genres.
-Recent credits include work with Contra Costa Civic Theatre, Youth Musical Theater Company, Musical Cafe, Spare Stage, Theatre Rhinoceros, Inferno Theatre, and more.
-Her original song My Girl, Chardonnay (co-written with poet/playwright Alison Luterman) was premiered by mezzo-soprano Leandra Ramm in 2019, and her song Three Steps Forward (text by Chu Yan Lin) was commissioned and premiered by White Snake Projects in 2019 as part of the prelude to the world premiere of opera I Am A Dreamer Who No Longer Dreams.
-Sheela is currently collaborating again with Alison Luterman to co-write We Are Not Afraid of the Dark, a collection of musical theater songs and spoken word exploring intersectional feminist themes, which will have a reading at the East Broadway Theatre Project in June 2020, in partnership with Brooklyn Theater Workshop.
+Bay Area credits include work with Stanford University, Peepstone Productions, Contra Costa Civic Theatre, Youth Musical Theater Company, Musical Cafe, Spare Stage, Theatre Rhinoceros, Inferno Theatre, and more.
+Her original song My Girl, Chardonnay (co-written with poet/playwright Alison Luterman) was premiered by mezzo-soprano Leandra Ramm in 2019, and her song Three Steps Forward (text by Chu Yan Lin), commissioned and premiered by White Snake Projects in 2019 as part of the prelude to the world premiere of opera I Am A Dreamer Who No Longer Dreams.
+We Are Not Afraid of the Dark, a collection of musical theater songs and spoken word exploring intersectional feminist themes, was scheduled for a reading at the East Broadway Theatre Project in June 2020, in partnership with Brooklyn Theater Workshop.
 That and many other theater projects will be rescheduled as soon as it's safe.

 - Northern California